stevensmiley1989/Full_Loop_YOLO/README.md

 ![Full_Loop_YOLO.py](https://github.com/stevensmiley1989/Full_Loop_YOLO/blob/main/misc/Full_Loop_YOLO_GUI_Screenshot.png)

 Full_Loop_YOLO.py is a wrapper for creating custom darknet YoloV4-tiny &amp; regular sized models on your custom datasets.
 Furthermore, you can train and test Yolov7-tiny as of 7/20/2020.
+You may also convert your Yolov4-tiny weights to TFLITE with the click of a button.

 It is written in Python and uses Tkinter for its graphical interface.